Study for a prestigious MA in Education by distance learning

 - Artefacts as an Educational Resource

-MODE(S) of delivery Face to Face TERM(S) Spring (January - March) OR Summer (April - June) – to be confirmed DAY/TIME To be confirmed (currently Wednesdays 5.30 - 8.30pm and whole days in half-term week) MODULE DESCRIPTION In this module you will visit specialist museums and galleries and through a series of lectures, seminars and workshops investigate how artefacts give shape and meaning to our relationship with the world, our everyday lives, histories and cultures.
+MODE(S) of delivery Face to Face TERM(S) Summer (April - June) DAY/TIME To be confirmed (currently Wednesdays 5.30 - 8.30pm and whole days in half-term week) MODULE DESCRIPTION In this module you will visit specialist museums and galleries and through a series of lectures, seminars and workshops investigate how artefacts give shape and meaning to our relationship with the world, our everyday lives, histories and cultures.
 Through this you will question how societies and cultural values are represented, from Enlightenment debates on the relevance of cabinets of curiosity, to the dilemmas affecting contemporary curatorial and interpretative practices.
 You will also study the hierarchies of art, craft and design with reference to trans-cultural and trans-historical values.
 Through the discussion and handling of artefacts, you will establish some of the lexical and taxonomic difficulties of classifications.
 ASSESSMENT This module is assessed by 5000-word assignment.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 - Assessment for Learning